Bears QB Justin Fields returned to blowout loss to Chiefs after hit to head left him woozy

 — FOX Sports: NFL (@NFLonFOX) September 24, 2023

-The Bears then opted to kick a field goal rather than go for a fourth-down touchdown with Fields briefly sidelined.
-On Chicago's next possession, Fields returned to the game with Kansas City leading, 41-3.
+With Fields briefly sidelined, the Bears kicked a field goal rather than go for it on fourth down.
+On Chicago's next possession, Fields returned to the game with Kansas City leading 41-3.
 He continued to play until the end of the 41-10 loss.

-After the game, Bears head coach Matt Eberflus was asked about Fields' medical status and his decision to return him to a game that was already lost and had already seen the Chiefs pull quarterback Patrick Mahomes in favor of backup Blaine Gabbert.
+After the game, Bears head coach Matt Eberflus was asked about Fields' medical status and his decision to return to a game that was already lost and had already seen the Chiefs pull QB Patrick Mahomes in favor of backup Blaine Gabbert.

 “He was cleared," Eberflus said.
 "We were going for it on fourth down there.
 He came out, so I decided to kick the field goal.
 Then he was cleared, and he was ready to go.”